-01. INTRODUCTION
+01. PREAMBLE

-Duties and responsibilities of Residents doing MD/MS/MCh/DM courses shall be fixed from time to time in consultation with the Board of Studies and Academic Senate of SVIMS, if necessary.
-They will be required to perform such work as may be needed in the legitimate interest of patient care in the hospital.
+Duties and responsibilities of Residents doing MD/MS/MCh/DM courses are fixed in consultation with the Board of Studies and Academic Senate of SVIMS.
+The Residents are required to perform such work as may be needed in the legitimate interest of patient care in the hospital.
 This manual is subject to modification/addition as may be considered necessary by the Institution through the Academic Senate and orders will be issued for execution.